Springle3152/ohapp/readme.md

 Install Git.
 [Here](https://github.com/DHRI-Curriculum/git/blob/master/sections/gitconfig.md) are instructions on how to install Git.

 [Install Python 3](https://www.anaconda.com/distribution/#download-section) using Anaconda.
-Anaconda is hefty so this installation will take a little time.
-We find, however, that installing Anaconda is the best way to install Python.
+Anaconda is hefty so this installation will take some time.
+We find that installing Anaconda is the best way to install Python.

 **Note: when installing Anaconda, check the advanced options box to select "Add Anaconda to my PATH environment variable."** You may not be able to do this if you are not an administrator of your computer, in which case you can set the environment variable [manually](https://medium.com/@GalarnykMichael/install-python-on-windows-anaconda-c63c7c3d1444).

 ## Procedure